-A great story of persistence, Nick Holman earned a second shot at the AFL with the Gold Coast Suns via the 2017 Rookie Draft after two stand-out seasons with Central Districts in the SANFL.
+A great story of persistence, Nick refused to quit on his AFL dream and earned a second shot after two standout seasons in the SANFL.

-Away from football Holman is the proud owner of two dogs, Wally and Lucy.
+Away from football, Holman is the proud owner of two dogs, Wally and Lucy.

 It’s been a long journey.
 I was lucky to get drafted by the Suns … it’s been a really good experience and I look back fondly at the memories